 What is Nomad?

-A nomad is basically a member of some community without a foxed place to live and no shelter who is continuously moving from one place to another in the same area.
+A nomad is basically a member of some community without a fixed place to live and no shelter who is continuously moving from one place to another in the same area.
 These groups include many different forms of nomads like hunters and gatherers, pastoral nomads, tinkers, or even trade nomads.

 The population of these pastoral nomads slowly started to decrease in the twentieth century.

 Slowly, their population reached only 30-40 million in the whole world as of the year 1995.
-These nomadic hunting and gathering seasonally include the wild plant and animals and their games and so far is the oldest human method of subsistence.
+These nomadic hunting and gathering seasonally include the wild plant and animals and their games, and so far is the oldest human method of subsistence.

-To our amazement, nomadism is also a form of lifestyle that was actually adapted to infertile some of the regions like- steppe, tundra, ice, and sand, these were the regions where mobility was the most efficient and most used strategy to exploit the scarce resources present in those areas.
+To our amazement, nomadism is also a form of lifestyle that was actually adapted to infertile some the regions like- steppe, tundra, ice, and sand, and these were the regions where mobility was the most efficient and most used strategy to exploit the scarce resources present in those areas.

 What is Vagabond?

-Both of the words vagabond and vagrant are derived from the Latin word ‘vagari,’ which means wandering.
+Both the words vagabond and vagrant are derived from the Latin word ‘vagari,’ which means wandering.
 The main term vagabond is derived from the Latin word ‘vagabundus.’
 In Middle English, vagabond is a word that is denoted or for a person who is without a home and employment.

 Historically speaking, vagabonds are the people who are basically outsiders and came to settle in the towns or bigger areas in search of employment or in search of some help and charity.

-While some of the sources from the ancient time show vagrants or vagabonds as passive objects of pity, who wants and deserves some help and charity for their survival.
+While some of the sources from ancient time show vagrants or vagabonds as passive objects of pity, who wants and deserves some help and charity for their survival.

 Main Differences Between Nomad and Vagabond

-- A nomad is basically a member of some community without a foxed place to live and no shelter who is continuously moving from one place to another in the same area, while a vagabond, who is also known as a vagrant, is basically a homeless person having no regular or permanent income.
+- A nomad is basically a member of some community without a fixed place to live and no shelter who is continuously moving from one place to another in the same area, while a vagabond, who is also known as a vagrant, is basically a homeless person having no regular or permanent income.

-- Slowly, their population reached only 30-40 million in the whole world as of the year 1995, while for vagabonds, talking about their history, vagrancy was generally associated with petty crimes and begging.
+- Slowly, their population reached only 30-40 million in the whole world as of the year 1995, while for vagabonds, talking about their history, vagrancy was associated with petty crimes and begging.

 - Nomads do not have permanent residence or a regular job to survive, and Vagabonds are continuously moving and doing temporary jobs to survive.

-- Nomads usually have a very different diet than they normally consume very few amounts of vegetables and no fruits at all, while Vagabonds are the people who are basically outsiders and came to settle in the towns or bigger areas in search of employment or in search of some help and charity.
+- Nomads have a very different diet they normally consume very few amounts of vegetables and no fruits at all, while Vagabonds are the people who are basically outsiders and came to settle in the towns or bigger areas in search of employment or in search of some help and charity.